• Free shipping on all orders

 Where Does the Blue and Gold Come From?

 Many Yorkies have something that’s known as “the graying gene.”
-Basically, it causes their bodies to produce a certain type of pigment that causes the color of their coats to fade a bit.
+It causes their bodies to produce a pigment that causes their coats’ color to fade.
 As a result, the black can turn to blue, and the tan can turn to gold.
-Or it can stay the same, and you’ll have a black and tan puppy that grows up into a black and tan dog.
+Or it can stay the same, and you’ll have a black and tan puppy that grows into a black and tan dog.

 All genes come in pairs, so the coat’s ultimate color depends on how many graying genes your dog has.
-If just one, then you’ll either have a black and gold or blue and tan dog.
-If both, you’ll have a blue and gold Yorkshire Terrier.
+If just one is present, you’ll either have a black and gold or blue and tan dog.
+You’ll have a blue and gold Yorkshire Terrier if both are present.

 There’s no way of knowing what a Yorkie puppy’s coat will do as it matures.
 You may be able to get some idea by looking at their parents, but even then, it’s a crapshoot.